developmentAC/BeagleTA/README.md

 - Accepted at FLAIRS-38 (The Florida Artificial Intelligence Research Society).
 - Formal reference to follow when available.

   - Bonham-Carter, Oliver.
 "An Efficient Text Analysis Tool for Streamlining Literature Reviews", Proceedings of FLAIRS-38

+## Developer Notes

+- Added dependency:
+  - `crossbeam-channel = "0.5.15"` to upgrade from v0.5.11 which had dependabot issue ("crossbeam-channel Vulnerable to Double Free on Drop #1)

 ## A Work In Progress
 Check back often to see the evolution of the project!!
 BeagleTA is a work-in-progress.
 Updates will come periodically.